inossidabile/protector/README.md

 ## Ideology

-Protector is successor to [Heimdallr](https://github.com/inossidabile/heimdallr).
+Protector is a successor to [Heimdallr](https://github.com/inossidabile/heimdallr).
 The latter being a proof-of-concept appeared to be way too paranoid and incompatible with the rest of the world.
-Protector brings the same idea into the Ruby way:
+Protector re-implements same idea keeping the Ruby way:

   * it works inside of the model instead of wrapping it into a proxy: that's why it's compatible with every other extension you use
   * it secures persistence and not object properties: you can modify any properties you want but it's not going to let you save what you can not save